-Chairman of the Board of Philippine Realty and Holdings Corporation.
+Chairman of the Board of Philippine Realty and Holdings Corporation and was Board of Director of the Company since January 15, 2009.
 He was Executive Vice President and Chief Operating Officer of Philippine Realty and Holdings Corporation from 2014 to 2019 and was Vice President for Special Projects in 2010.
 He is a director at various companies such as Greenhills Properties Inc., British United Automotive Corp., A Brown Co.
 Inc., Klassik Motors Corp., and Campos, Lanuza & Co.
 Inc., where he also serves as the Vice President for Sales.
 He earned his Bachelor of Science degree in Legal Management at the De La Salle University, Manila in 2006.